 The Safest Home Aligner Brands

 Provided you follow your treatment plan and take good care of your teeth, treatment with any home aligner company is safe.
-However, there are a few companies that go above and beyond to ensure your safety: Candid and byte.
+However, there are a few companies that go above and beyond to ensure your safety: Byte and Candid.

 For more information on Candid, check out our full review.

 Even though at-home aligner treatment isn’t as well-known as in-office treatment methods, it is still a safe, effective option.
 If your case is a mild or moderate cosmetic one, then you’re probably a good candidate for at-home treatment.